 Day 8 Bratislava Slovakia Europe Itinerary

-St Martin Cathedral is a Roman Catholic Church and it is located on the western part of old town Bratislava.
+St Martin Cathedral is a Roman Catholic Church and it is located in the western part of old town Bratislava.
 Above the cathedral is the Bratislava Castle.

 Stay at Hotel iBis Bratislava in the city center.
 Book your stay here.

-For the afternoon, drive about 15 kilometers away from Bratislava to the winery town of Svatly Jur.
-You will see the Slovak countryside and their architecture and taste some fabulous food and wine – this is a perfect lunch date!
+For the afternoon, drive about 15 kilometers (9.3 miles) away from Bratislava to the winery town of Svatly Jur.
+You will see the Slovak countryside and its architecture and taste some fabulous food and wine – this is a perfect lunch date!

 In the late afternoon/evening, wander the neighborhood of Petrzalka.
 A colorful neighborhood, this is a photographer’s paradise.
 There are SO many stunning buildings to see here.

-Head to Modra Hviezda for supper and bid adieu to Slovak capital of Bratislava.
+Head to Modra Hviezda for supper and bid adieu to the Slovak capital of Bratislava.

 Day 10 Vienna Austria Europe Itinerary

 You can also take trains to Vienna from Bratislava for 11 euros one way.
-Drive also takes the same travel time – 1 to 1.25 hours.
+The drive also takes the same travel time – 1 to 1.25 hours.